SGDInstitute/apollo/content/collections/pages/sgdinstitute/transgender-justice.md

         content:
           -
             type: text
-            text: 'Closed captioning and ASL interpretation will be available.'
+            text: 'Closed captioning and ASL interpretation will be available. ' -
+            type: text
+            marks:
+              -
+                type: bold
+            text: 'Registrants will receive a link via email to access the stream shortly before the event.'
       -
         type: paragraph
       -